 Would you love to improve your salon rebooking rate?

-Of these, retention is the most important of all.
-I know salon entrepreneurs are keen to chase new business, but if your team are ace at rebooking appointments you will save marketing time, energy and money on finding and converting new clients.
+I know many salon entrepreneurs are keen to chase new business, but if your team are ace at persuading clients to book their next appointment as they pay you’ll save tons of marketing time, energy and money on finding and converting new clients.

-But my salon team doesn’t like rebooking – it’s too salesy
+‘My team doesn’t like rebooking clients.
+They feel it’s too pushy and salesy.’

 And this is why…